hnvakil/field_autonomy/arkit_data_streamer/README.md

 * iOS 16 device ('phone')

 # Install
-Clone the `field_autonomy` repository to both your PC and Mac.
+1. Clone the `field_autonomy` repository to both your PC and Mac.

-Open `ARKitROS2Bridge` in XCode.
+2. Open `ARKitROS2Bridge` in XCode.
 Change the Signing settings to your personal developer certificate.
-Enable Developer Mode under Privacy & Security on your phone.
-Build the app onto your phone.
+3. Enable Developer Mode under Privacy & Security on your phone.
+4. Build the app onto your phone.
 Allow camera and location permissions when prompted.

-Build and source this package, `arkit_data_streamer` on your PC with
+5. Build and source this package, `arkit_data_streamer` on your PC with
 ```
 colcon build --symlink-install
 source install/setup.bash
 ```

 # Run
+## Choose Connection IP
 Because the data streamer communicates via UDP packets, the ARKitROS2Bridge app takes an IP address as an input to stream data to the correct location.

-## Wired Connection
+### Wired Connection
 **Note**: Your phone must have a SIM card and have mobile hotspot capability.

 Plug your phone into your PC.
 Open a terminal and run